fkirc/attranslate/README.md

 - The translation-cache saves time and cost because it prevents redundant re-translations.

 The translation-cache consists of `attranslate-cache-*`-files.
+It is allowed to delete a translation-cache at any time.
-To make it work, you should put your `attranslate-cache-*`-files under version control.
+However, to make it work smoothly, you should put your `attranslate-cache-*`-files under version control.

+## Continuous Integration

+To detect common mistakes like missing translations, it is advisable to run `attranslate` via continuous integration (CI).
+For example, the command `git diff --exit-code` can be used to trigger a CI failure whenever a file has been modified by `attranslate`.